Our best practices provide guidance on how to create newsletters for Henkel using a basic yet recognizable style.

 In this section, you will find information on how to use and create a newsletter.
 We opted for a standardized preheader and footer, so selecting different designs for them is not an option.

 Our newsletter features a 3:1 header to allow space for informative articles.
 Consistency in text and image placement is crucial for maintaining this layout.
-The text must always be written in our Henkel GT Flexa, and it must be centrally aligned.
+The header can be inserted in a jpg or png format.
+To visually highlight the header image, the Henkel GT Flexa can be used.
+Please note that the Henkel GT Flexa should only be used within inserted image formats; for all open text elements the Segoe UI should be used.
 The image should not exceed the size specified in the template.
 To ensure observance of the guidelines, please download the header template provided in the download section.

 This guideline shall serve as a design-guideline only and does not provide for any legal guidance.